HackBerkeley/intro-git/workshop/README.md

 We're going to assume you have a [Github](https://github.com/) account.
 Sign in now or make one.

-Now, on Github **make a nee repo with the same name as our foler** - "deathstar"
+Now, on Github **make a new repo with the same name as our directory** - "deathstar"

 [You should see something like this](./empty-repository.png)